JAMB Subject Combination for Vocational and Technical Education 2026/2027

-Vocational and Technical Education as opposed to other Nigerian tertiary institutions’ courses does not require its graduate to seek for earning opportunities, rather it equips them with self-employed skills that are highly paid.
-If your interest is in studying this course, you first have to meet the JAMB subject combination for Vocational and Technical Education which has been disclosed here.
+Vocational and Technical Education, as opposed to other Nigerian tertiary institutions’ courses, do not require graduates to seek earning opportunities, rather it equips them with highly paid self employable skills.
+To study this course, you have to meet the JAMB subject combination requirements for Vocational and Technical Education.
+We will explain what that means.

 What is Vocational and Technical Education?